xmersad/Embedded-Linux-Practices/Embedded-Linux-From-Scratch/U-Boot_Banner/Solution_U-Boot-Banner/README.md

 3. **Passing the Banner Text**:
    - The banner text can be provided either by hardcoding it into the program or by using `Kconfig` for a more dynamic approach.
-   - A new configuration option, `BANNER_TEXT`, was added in the `Kconfig` file under the "Custom Configuration" section.
+   - A new configuration option, `BANNER_TEXT`, was added in the `Kconfig` file under the "Custom Configuration" section:

+     ```kconfig
+     menu "Custom Configuration"

+     config BANNER_TEXT
+         string "Banner Text"
+         default ""

+     endmenu
+     ```

 4. **Compiling the Code**:
    - The banner text is passed as a flag during the compilation of `board_f.c`.
 Here's the modification in the `Makefile`: